Cillers-com/bluetext/blueprints/redpanda/intro.md

 ### Python
 Use the kafka-python package.
 Version: 2.2.15.
 If you try to use an older version, you will fail.

-## Dependencies

-### Values And Secrets
+## Values And Secrets

 The following values should be defined: `redpanda-host` and `redpanda-port`.
 Do not hardcode these values in `polytope.yml`.

+## Dependencies

 ### Init Module

-If you want to add or configure a topic, read the blueprint documentation resource for the `init` module.
+If you want to add or configure a topic, read the blueprint documentation resource for the `config-manager` module.

-Make sure that the `init` module is added and runs as part of the same stack as the Redpanda module.
-If you try to add the `init` module without first reading its blueprint, you will fail.
+Make sure that the `config-manager` module is added and runs as part of the same stack as the Redpanda module.
+If you try to add the `config-manager` module without first reading its blueprint, you will fail.

-If you try to add or configure a topic without first reading the `init` blueprint, you will fail.
+If you try to add or configure a topic without first reading the `config-manager` blueprint, you will fail.

-The `REDPANDA_HOST` and `REDPANDA_PORT` values need to be added to the `init` modules `env` `args`.
+The `REDPANDA_HOST` and `REDPANDA_PORT` values need to be added to the `config-manager` modules `env` `args`.
 E.g.
 ```yaml
         - { name: REDPANDA_HOST, value: pt.value redpanda-host }
         - { name: REDPANDA_PORT, value: pt.value redpanda-port }
 ```

-The `init` id for Redpanda is 'redpanda'.
-Make sure it is included in the `INIT_SERVICES` `env` `args`.
+The `config-manager` id for Redpanda is 'redpanda'.
+Make sure it is included in the `SERVICES` `env` `args`.

 #### Configuration File

-Topics should be configured with environment-specific settings in the `./conf/init/redpanda.yaml` file.
+Topics should be configured with environment-specific settings in the `./modules/config-manager/redpanda.yaml` file.

 Configuration Specification:
 - `defaults`: Global settings applied to all topics